 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sharon is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Sharon is a town of service providers, professionals and sales and office workers.
-There are especially a lot of people living in Sharon who work in food service (17.31%), management occupations (13.46%) and sales jobs (10.26%).
+Overall, Sharon is a town of managers, sales and office workers and professionals.
+There are especially a lot of people living in Sharon who work in office and administrative support (14.45%), management occupations (14.45%) and business and financial occupations (5.78%).

 Setting & Lifestyle

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Sharon has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Sharon has few renters and college students.
 But the biggest reason it is quieter in Sharon than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Sharon may be for you.

 Being a small town, Sharon does not have a public transit system used by locals to get to and from work.